yjs/yjs/README.v13.md

 doc2.getArray('myarray').get(0) // => 'Hello doc2, you got this?'
 ```

-Yjs internally maintains a [State Vector](#State-Vector) that denotes the next expected clock from each client.
+Yjs internally maintains a [state vector](#State-Vector) that denotes the next expected clock from each client.
 In a different interpretation it holds the number of structs created by each client.
 When two clients sync, you can either exchange the complete document structure or only the differences by sending the state vector to compute the differences.

 **Example: Sync two clients by exchanging the complete document structure**